The Members of

 | || ||Held ||Attended |

-The Chief Financial Officer Company Secretary andrepresentatives of Statutory Auditors are invited tothe meetings of the Audit Committee.
+The Managing Director Chief Financial Officer Company Secretary andrepresentatives of Statutory Auditors are invited to the meetings of the Audit Committee.

 | || ||Held ||Attended |